jackbuilder/BeBot/ReadMe.txt

 Raid bot
 --------

-To make a raid bot set "$guildbot" to false and leave "$guild_name" blank.
+To make a raid bot set "$guildBot" to false and leave "$guild_name" blank.
 Set "$guild_id" to 0.
 For a raid bot you most likely want to set
 $guild_relay_target = false; (note: false, not "false")